Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

 We consider now the triple $(\pi_2(V),\lambda_V, \mu_V)$.
 One can check that this is a \emph{nonsingular quadratic form}, i.e.~$\lambda_V$ is a sesquilinear, Hermitian, nonsingular form on the finitely generated, free $\Z[\pi_1(V)]$-module $\pi_2(V)$ with quadratic refinement $\mu_V$.
-We do not explain these terms further, except to say that such non-singular quadratic forms are precisely the elements of the \emph{$L$-group} $L_4(\Z[\pi_1(V)])$, modulo so-called \emph{hyperbolic quadratic forms}.
+We do not explain these terms further, except to say that such non-singular quadratic forms are precisely the elements of the \emph{$L$-group} $L_4(\Z[\pi_1(V)])$, modulo so-called (stably) \emph{hyperbolic quadratic forms}.
 We will address hyperbolic forms presently.
 For now, we note that in our case we have $\pi_1(V)\cong \Z$ and $L_4(\Z[\Z])$ is well-understood.
 Indeed we know that $L_4(\Z[\Z])\cong 8\Z$~\cite{shaneson-splitting}, generated by the so-called \emph{$E8$-form}, with the isomorphism given by the signature.
-We do not need to know what the $E8$-form is precisely, except to note that it is a major result of Freedman~\cite{F}*{Theorem~1.7}, there there is a closed, spin 4-manifold called the \emph{$E8$-manifold}, denoted by $E8$, which realises this quadratic form as the intersection form.
-So if $(\pi_2(V),\lambda_V,\mu_V)\in L_4(\Z[\Z])\cong 8\Z$ corresponds to $n\in 8\Z$, we can replace $V$ with $V':=V\# -nE8$ to arrange that $(\pi_2(V'),\lambda_{V'}, \mu_{V'})$ is trivial in $L_4(\Z[\Z])$, which means by definition that $(\pi_2(V'),\lambda_{V'}, \mu_{V'})$ is a hyperbolic quadratic form, possibly after taking the connected sum of $V'$ with more copies of $S^2\times S^2$.
-(Recall that $S^2\times S^2$ is also spin.)
+We do not need to know what the~$E8$-form is precisely, except to note that it is a major result of Freedman~\cite[{Theorem~1.7}]{F} that there is a closed, spin, topological $4$-manifold\footnote{Spin structures, and relatedly Stiefel--Whitney classes, can be defined for topological manifolds (see e.g.~\cite[Chapter~7]{FNOP:4dguide}).
+We note here that the $4$-manifold $V$ could have been chosen to be smooth, by choosing a smooth spin null-bordism for $S^3_0(K)$ and surgering on smoothly embedded circles.
+However, since $E8$ is not smoothable, we can no longer assume that $V'$ is smooth.} called the~\emph{$E8$-manifold}, denoted by $E8$, which realises this quadratic form as the intersection form.
+So if $(\pi_2(V),\lambda_V,\mu_V)\in L_4(\Z[\Z])\cong 8\Z$ corresponds to $n\in 8\Z$, we can replace $V$ with~$V':=V\# -nE8$.
+Under the isomorphism $L_4(\Z[\Z])\cong 8\Z$, we see that $(\pi_2(V'),\lambda_{V'},\mu_{V'})$ maps to $n-n=0$.
+(For the effect of connected sum on the intersection form, see~\Cref{ex:equiv-int-form-conn-sum}.)